Delhi beat Chennai to boost top-two hopes

 Delhi Capitals beat three-time Indian Premier League winners Chennai Super Kings to close in on a place in this year's top two.

-Chasing 137 to win, Shikhar Dhawan made 39 before West Indies' Shimron Hetmyer made an unbeaten 28 from 18 balls as Delhi won with two balls left.
+Chasing 137 to win, Shikhar Dhawan made 39 before West Indies' Shimron Hetmyer composed an unbeaten 28 from 18 balls as Delhi won with two balls left.

 Chennai made 136-5 with Ambati Rayudu top scoring with 55.